 The surname Koen was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), and Leinster.
 The name became confused with Coen, Kyne, and Kilcoyne, all of which have derived from it, or have been the origin of Coyne.
 The ancient Coens, descended from the Gaelic Caomhan, the Chief of his clann in 876 A.D. who was descended from the Princes of Hy Fiachra, and the great General King Niall of the Nine Hostages.

-Important Dates for the Koen family
+Early History of the Koen family

 This web page shows only a small excerpt of our Koen research.
 Another 90 words (6 lines of text) covering the years 1803, 1839, 1868, and 1891 are included under the topic Early Koen History in all our PDF Extended History products and printed products wherever possible.